katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 -   the types of assistive technology they use.

-An accessibility bootcamp is an effective way of training large teams all at once.
+An accessibility bootcamp is an effective way of training large teams all at once or you can create an on demand training program for continuous learning.

 ### Implement role-based training

 Beyond the baseline understanding of accessibility,

--   project managers/scrum masters need to include accessibility in planning and sprint reviews
+-   product managers need to include accessibility in planning and sprint reviews

--   researchers need to include disabled people in interviews, testing and personas
+-   researchers need to include disabled people in user interviews and usability testing

 -   designers need to know how to create designs with accessibility annotations